alvinjiang32/souppy_oh/README.md

 IMPORTANT
 ---------
 • Choose and edit layout format\
-	Re-arrange items and find a way to have different sized elements\
+  -Re-arrange items and find a way to have different sized elements\
 • Improve request implementation\
 • Create a CSV or DB to store valid ticker symbols (and the corresponding Stock)\
 • Be able to get individual pieces of information for each ticker\
-	Create functionality for staying on one stock and working with it until user is done\
+  -Create functionality for staying on one stock and working with it until user is done\
-	Have different options and pages for each stock variable\
+  -Have different options and pages for each stock variable\

 LESS IMPORTANT